mikelasa/adaptive_compliance_policy/README.md

 pip install toppra
 pip install atomics
-pip install vit-pytorch # Need at least 1.7.12, which was not available in conda
+pip install vit-pytorch # Need at least 1.7.12, which was not available in conda pip install imagecodecs # Need at least 2023.9.18, which caused lots of conflicts in conda
 ```
 4.